-Employees who are eligible for family and medical leave to bond with a newborn or newly placed child must take the leave in a continuous block of time unless approved for intermittent leave or a reduced work schedule by the Administrative Authority.
+Employees who are eligible for FMLA leave to bond with a newborn or newly placed child must take the leave in a continuous block of time unless approved for intermittent leave or a reduced work schedule by the Administrative Authority.
 The Administrative Authority may review the individual circumstances involved in considering such requests and may take into account the employee's length of service, number of requests, duties, workload and employee's job performance in making such decisions.

-Any leave granted, based on a reduced work schedule or intermittent leave, will be treated in the same manner as other absences of family and medical leave.
+Any leave granted, based on a reduced work schedule or intermittent leave, will be treated in the same manner as other absences of FMLA leave.

 26.N.8.
-Continuation of Benefits - An employee on unpaid family and medical leave will be retained on the Judicial Department's group insurance plans the same as active employees, except that the employee must make arrangements with the person who processes payroll for the payment of the employee's portion of the insurance premiums.
-The Judicial Department will continue to pay the employer's share of the premiums throughout the unpaid family and medical leave period.
+Continuation of Benefits An employee on unpaid FMLA leave will be retained on the Judicial Department's group insurance plans the same as active employees, except that the employee must make arrangements with the person who processes payroll for the payment of the employee's portion of the insurance premiums.
+The Judicial Department will continue to pay the employer's share of the premiums throughout the unpaid FMLA leave period.

-If the employee is able but does not return to work after the expiration of the leave, the employee will be required to reimburse the Judicial Department for any payment of employer shares of insurance premiums paid on their behalf by the Judicial Department during the family and medical leave.
+If the employee is able but does not return to work after the expiration of the leave, the employee will be required to reimburse the Judicial Department for any payment of employer shares of insurance premiums paid on their behalf by the Judicial Department during the FMLA leave.

 26.N.9.
-Return from Family and Medical Leave - An employee returning from family and medical leave will be reinstated to the same or an equivalent position.
+Return from FMLA Leave An employee returning from FMLA leave will be reinstated to the same or an equivalent position.
 An equivalent position is one having virtually identical pay, benefits and working conditions and involving the same or substantially similar duties and responsibilities.

 A completed and signed Fitness to Return to Work form is required to verify an employee's ability to return to work following any hospitalization, or absence of more than 3 working days due to the employee's serious health condition, or for any absence where reasonable job safety concerns exist.
 Failure to provide this form may result in a delay of the employee's return to work.
-Once a health care provider has certified that an employee on family and medical leave is physically able to perform their work duties, the Administrative Authority or designee may require that the employee return to work by a specific date, unless continued time away from work is authorized under other provisions of these rules.
+Once a health care provider has certified that an employee on FMLA leave is physically able to perform their work duties, the Administrative Authority or designee may require that the employee return to work by a specific date, unless continued time away from work is authorized under other provisions of these rules.
 Failure to report to work on the specified date may result in disciplinary action.
+26.O.
+Workers' Compensation Leave Effective July 1, 2013, an employee who suffers an injury or occupational illness in the line of duty, or has an open workers' compensation claim, compensable under the Colorado Workers' Compensation Act shall be granted the option of being "made-whole" when receiving workers' compensation wage replacement benefit payments as set forth below.